c-hut/go-outdoors/README.md

 First and foremost, I think it's important to note that CSS can be very tricky - especially for novices.
 Flexbox, in particular, was very challenging.
 It's fairly straight-forward on its own, but the nature of its impact on surrounding elements alluded me initially.
 Over time, however, I began to understand the relationships between elements and their counterparts, and I was able to address the issues I'd been facing.
 For example, I learned when it was appropriate to apply flexbox properties and was eventually able to identify when they were redundant.

-### Navigation Bar Nightmare
+### Nav Bar Nightmare

 Designing a responsive navigation bar without the use of Javascript proved difficult - even with Code Institute's [tutorial](https://www.youtube.com/watch?v=g6Kr1srawjc&t=505s&ab_channel=MediaUpload).
 In the beginning, I wanted to find my own solution but decided against it due to my own lack of experience.
 I attempted to follow this [tutorial](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp) and couldn't adapt it to my needs, so I abandoned it and reverted to what I knew.
 In the end, I was able to add the expected functionalities and styled it in accordance with my design preferences.

 ### Flying Footer

 At one point, I thought a sticky footer would be a good idea; I wanted it to remain visible on the screen at all times.
-I encountered issues whenever I defined its position.
+Frustratingly, I encountered issues whenever I defined its position.
 When I set it to `sticky`, it had absolutely no effect; when I set its propety to `absolute`, it reduced to a quarter of its specified width; and when I set it to `fixed`, it disappeared entirely.
 In the end, I set `margin-top` to `auto` and settled on a footer that finally stayed put.

+As difficult as it was to overcome these challenges, I understood that they were an integral part of the learning process and embraced them wholeheartedly.

 ## Testing